-Featuring an easily recognizable Arnold & Son design, the watch is presented in a mid-sized 18-carat rose gold body.
+Featuring an easily recognizable Arnold & Son exterior, the watch is presented in a mid-sized 18-carat rose gold body.
 Although very compact by today’s standards, the case of the watch still offers an impressive dial opening thanks to its very slim bezel that makes the rose gold hands and hour markers look especially bold.

 The source of the timekeeper’s inspiration shows in the finish of the dial.
 Its engine-turned guilloche pattern is elegantly painted with multiple layers of lacquer of the noblest hue of royal blue.
 Besides looking great, the chosen color also serves as a very nice background for the hour and minute hands radically increasing readability of the HMS1.

 Even the slightly oversized subsidiary seconds sub-dial at 6 o’clock seems to be easily readable in almost any lighting conditions, save for total darkness.
 Yes, you won’t be able to read the watch without an external source of light, but I would gladly sacrifice even the thinnest strips of Superluminova or tritium tubes in favor of this extremely elegant design.